 The California Chafee Grant Program provides funding to current or former foster youth to use for career and technical training or college courses.
 The Chafee Grant Program, also known as the Education and Training Voucher (ETV), is a federally funded program and is subject to the availability of federal funds each year.
-Additional information can be found at www.chafee.csac.ca.gov.
+Additional information can be found at www.chafee.csac.ca.gov as well as visiting the Foster Youth Liaison on campus located in the Financial Aid Office.